 However, while a Technics turntable or two would do the job, you’re missing a trick in the digital age if you don’t look at the alternatives, because there are features here that – while you won’t find them in Technics-equipped DJ booths – are certainly worth having.

 This section is both for the curious, and for DJs who have used Technics turntables in the past.
 Technics decks are so iconic, you can’t help but notice the similarities and differences.
 The extras we’ll get onto later.

 Both decks are heavy (but STR8.150 is over 16kg compared to 12kg for the Technics), meaning excellent damping of vibrations.
 The STR8.150’s motor is still high torque (higher, in fact, than the Technics) meaning the speed holds truer when you’re applying pressure to the platter in mixing.
 It’s different to Technics, so it takes some getting used to, but it’s ultimately better.

 “The straight tonearm is designed to minimize inward/outward force on the needle.
-The classic S-shaped tonearm was designed to maximise fidelity, however there is a natural pull toward the center of the record (hence the anti-skip to compensate, which can cause even more skipping during back-cue movements).
+The classic S-shaped tonearm was designed to maximise fidelity, however, there is a natural pull toward the centre of the record (hence the anti-skip to compensate, which can cause even more skipping during back-cue movements).

 “The benefit of the straight tonearm design to the DJ is superior tracking, which can also have an added side benefit of being able to use lower tracking force with your stylus.

 “For DJs who may want the perceived extra fidelity, familiar cue-sticker ‘clock’ positioning on their records due to the longer length of the tonearm compared to the straight tonearm, or simply prefer the classic look and feel of an S-Shaped tonearm, we also make the ST.150.”